IPPeak/IPPeak-Residential-Proxy/docs/blog/What-Is-a-Residential-Proxy.md

 ---
 layout: default
-title: HTTP vs SOCKS5 Proxy: Key Differences Explained
+title: "What Is a Residential Proxy?
+Benefits, Use Cases, and Selection Guide"
-description: Learn the differences between HTTP and SOCKS5 proxies, their advantages, and common use cases.
+description: "Explore what residential proxies are, their key benefits, common use cases, and how IPPeak provides reliable residential proxy solutions for global businesses."
 ---

 # What Is a Residential Proxy?
 Benefits, Use Cases, and Selection Guide